-Social media automation has become every marketer’s day to day reality.
+Social media automation has become every marketer’s day-to-day reality.
 When your job involves plenty of creative thinking, conducting research, and conceptualizing ideas — tedious and repetitive tasks are your biggest enemy.

 Especially if you have to manually gather all the data and analytics from several social media accounts and platforms.
 That’s where automating all your social media activities comes in.

 Social media automation tools flood the market.
 Currently, there are more than 1000+ solutions available.
-This article aims to bring our expertise and show you a step by step guide on how to organize an effective workflow for your team.
+This article aims to bring our expertise and show you a step-by-step guide on how to organize an effective workflow for your team.
 Let’s dive in.

-Step 1: Create Content
+Step 1: Create content

-It can be tough to create content that drives engagement, authentic, and generates revenue.
+It can be tough to create content that drives engagement, and generates revenue.
 Especially if you add the pressure of coming up with fresh ideas that haven’t been published or visualized before.

 To help you get started, some automation tools generate content like copy and visuals from scratch.
 Some examples of these tools include Conversion.ai, Articoolo, Grammarly for copy, and Canva or Snappa for visuals.
 We are going to give you a short description of each of them in the section below.

 Conversion.ai (Paid): An advanced AI-assisted copywriting tool that will help you create short and long forms of content for social media, newsletters, blog posts, and much more.